 Their email address is: ratinglondon@voa.gov.uk

-You are now able to see the future rateable value for your property and get an estimate of what your 2023-24 business rates bill might be.
+You can see how the rateable value for your property has been calculated.
 You can do this by using the find a business rates valuation tool on the GOV.UK website.

 Small business rate multiplier: 49.9 pence in the pound.